Cookies are useful tools, but they’re often misunderstood. Modern websites rely on cookies to provide their visitors with essential services.

 - Performance and functionality cookies that manage non-essential but beneficial tasks like allowing videos to play

 - Analytics and customization cookies that monitor and store user information to provide a personalized experience

 - Advertising cookies that enable third-party marketers to track data about users and display customized ads

 - Social networking cookies that connect your site to social media sites

 You must be careful to categorize cookies correctly.
 Incorrectly classifying your cookies can put you at risk of a lawsuit since your visitors won’t be able to opt in or opt out of the types of cookies they want to avoid.

 Step 4: Look for Compliance Issues

 You’ve explored your cookies and categorized them based on how they’re used.
-Now it’s time to analyze your usage more closely to ensure you’re fully in compliance with the CCPA and GDPR.
+Now it’s time to analyze your usage more closely to ensure you’re fully in compliance with the CCPA, GDPR and the EU cookie law.

 For instance, if your cookies are unencrypted, they pose a privacy threat to your users even if they do exactly what you say.
 This is because hackers can use unencrypted cookies to steal information from your visitors.
 You can address this vulnerability by adding encryption to your cookies.

 - Cookies that aren’t related to a legitimate business purpose